ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/terms.md

 is sometimes called *Resource Acquisition Is Initialization (RAII)*.
 The `drop` function in Rust will be familiar to you if you've used RAII patterns.
 Rust calls the `drop` function automatically at the closing curly bracket `}` to return the memory to the allocator.

+### Traits

+*Traits* are similar to what many other languages call *interfaces*, and they define shared functionality that types can implement.
+Each type implementing a trait must provide its own implementation of trait's method signatures.